June Malia

 June Malia (or June Malliah) (born June Dobe; 24 June 1970) is an Indian actress and politician who predominantly works in Bengali cinema and television.
 She is a philanthropist and also a member of West Bengal Women's Commission.

 Early life

 Maliah was born in Calcutta to Arun Prasad Dobe and Parul Dobe.
 She studied at Modern High School.

 Political career

 In 2021, she was elected as Member of West Bengal Legislative Assembly from Medinipur constituency.
 In 2024, she was elected from Midnapur Loksabha, representing Trinamool Congress for Lok Sabha election.

+Political career

+She contested the 2024 Lok Sabha election from the Trinamool Congress from Jhargram Lok Sabha constituency and won to became first time Member of Parliament.

+2026 Rebellion

+In June 2026, almost immediately after the massive Trinamool Congress defeat, around 20 MPs of TMC allegedly declared rebellion from their Party, and presented their written wish to join Bhartiya Janata Party.
+This group was led by Kakoli Ghosh.

+Later, on 14 June, 20 MPs, including Malia, signed a formal letter declaring their split from Trinamool Congress as to merge with the Nationalist Citizen Party of India (NCPI).
+They formally submitted the letter to Lok Sabha Speaker Om Birla.

+The total strength of TMC in Lok Sabha had been 28, so that a number of 20 MPS made it eligible for splitting from the Party, as per the Indian Defection laws, so as to escape the anti-defection disqualification.